Health Library

 Reasons for a Cardiac MRI

-Cardiac MRIs are usually done for evaluation of the heart of patients with very specific conditions.
-They are most commonly performed on teenagers and young adults with previously identified congenital heart disease.
+Cardiac MRIs are usually done to evaluate the hearts of patients with very specific conditions.
+They are most often done on teenagers and young adults with previously identified congenital heart disease.

 A cardiac MRI takes very clear pictures of the heart and blood vessels in the chest.
-MRI can be used regardless of the patient's size (large size can often limit the quality of other types of imaging studies, such as ultrasound / echocardiography).
-In addition, cardiac MRI is able to provide detail and measurement of certain heart parameters.
+MRI can be used regardless of the patient's size.
+A larger-limit the quality of other types of imaging studies, such as ultrasound / echocardiography.
+Also, a cardiac MRI is able to give details and measurements of certain heart parameters.

 Details of Cardiac MRI Procedure